luanasolisg/project_ironhack_final/README.md

 ## Automatization:

-As we want this process done every day, we will use crontab to mae it happen every day at 12:00.
+As we want this process done every day, we will use Task Scheduler to make this process happen every day at 13:00.